Foods That Can Stain Your Teeth

 - Use a straw when drinking beverages that are overly acidic or known to cause staining.2 This will limit the amount of contact that the drink has with the surface of your teeth.

 Paying attention to the foods and beverages you consume and taking steps to counteract staining and damage to your teeth’s enamel is a great way to take control over your overall dental health.
-Another smart idea is to brush twice a day with a whitening toothpaste like Sensodyne Clinical White, which helps protect teeth against future surface stains.
+Another smart idea is to brush twice a day with a whitening toothpaste like Sensodyne Clinical White Stain Protector, which helps protect teeth against future surface stains and is enamel safe.

 Source Citations: